What is Dyslexia?

 In her book, she defines dyslexia as a specific learning ability, neuro-biological in origin, typically characterized by strengths including creative expression, athletic performance, and scientific discovery.

 The individual with dyslexia often exhibits strength in thinking outside the box, making unexpected connections, and from an intuitive sense about the world.

 Secondary strengths include a different learning style that may be auditory or kinesthetic, the ability to demonstrate knowledge in ways other than the written word, and an uncanny sense of entrepreneurialism that may lead to great innovations and financial success.

 Dyslexia is a hereditary condition.
-It runs in families and if someone has dyslexia they were born with it and will have it throughout life.
+It runs in families; if someone has dyslexia, they were born with it and will have it throughout life.
 With all the advancements within medicine, researchers have been able to locate a chromosome responsible for dyslexia.

 This was released by Yale School of Medicine several years ago:

 Pediatric researchers at Yale School of Medicine have identified a gene on human chromosome 6 called DCDC2, which is linked to dyslexia, a reading disability affecting millions of children and adults.
 The researchers also found that a genetic alteration in DCDC2 leads to a disruption in the formation of brain circuits that make it possible to read.
 This genetic alteration is transmitted within families.